Fizzy Frozen Hearts Experiment

 Supplies needed to make this Fizzy Heart Experiment

 The great thing about this heart experiment is that you just need some simple common supplies to make it!
-You actually probably already have them sitting around the house.
+You probably already have them sitting around the house.

-• baking soda
+- baking soda

-• warm water
+- warm water

-• vinegar
+- vinegar

-• food coloring
+- food coloring

-You’ll also need a heart shaped mold to make the hearts, too. (and don’t worry, if you don’t have a heart-shaped mold, all is not lost.
+You’ll also need a heart-shaped mold to make the hearts, too. (and don’t worry, if you don’t have a heart-shaped mold, all is not lost.
 You can still do this experiment with any type of mold that you have in any shape.)

 After you’ve gathered up the supplies, you’re ready to get started.
 Combine the water with the baking soda and mix it together.
-It will look kinda of like a sand mixture at that point in time.
+It will look kind of like a sand mixture at that point in time.

 Then let the kids add in the food coloring.
 A few drops or a lot – whatever they want to do!
-We choose red because of the heart but this could easily be done in any color.
+We chose red because of the heart but this could easily be done in any color.

 Once the mixture is made, you get to add them to the heart molds and let them harden.
 We usually put them in the freeze overnight so that they’re good and hard and stay together.

-The next day, or whenever they’re frozen, remove from the mold and set on a plate or dish.
+The next day, or whenever they’re frozen, remove them from the mold and set them on a plate or dish.
 Add the vinegar to the plate and watch the fizzing begin!
 It’s such a cool site to see!

-As the fizzing is happening, talk to the kids about what they’re seeing and if they’re able to actually just see the fizz or can they hear it as well.
+As the fizzing is happening, talk to the kids about what they’re seeing and if they’re able to actually just see the fizz or if can they hear it as well.
 You’ll be amazed at how they can see it and hear it and get excited telling you all about it at the same time!

 This is the point in the experiment where I tell the kids that they should write down what they’re seeing as well.
 This is a great way for them to think critically about the experiment and then take turns comparing notes at the end.